Employee Insight v.s Customer Insight?

 1. Avoid the one-size-fits-all approach to employee insight

 The requirements of the workforce and business have changed dramatically over the last five years.
 The old, one-size-fits-all annual employee survey never delivered enough of the fast, detailed employee insights that companies really required, but companies made do what it produced.
-However, the changing world of work means it is now simply not fit for purpose.
+However, the changing world of work means it is now simply not fit for purpose and which measurment is more efficient employee insight v.s customer insight.
 The workforce is shifting as the number of millennial employees continue to rise; importantly, the millennial demographic, having grown up with the internet, demand the ability to constantly give and receive feedback.
 Simultaneously, Baby Boomers and Generation X are working longer as retirement ages are pushed back.
 Every employee has different aspirations and motivations that must be appreciated and encouraged.
 With the speed of business also increasing dramatically, just getting employee insights once a year means you’ll miss opportunities for improvement and innovation.

 Taking a page from customer insight, you need personalized feedback mechanisms that fit with the working style, age and role of individual employees.
 Next, you need to analyze feedback against specific employee demographics to track how key talent groups are progressing and take action quickly if key metrics fall.